project-oak/silveroak/kami/counter/README.md

 ![Kami counter in terms of FPGA elements](kami_counter_fpga.png)

-The counter circut is implemented in the top right hand corner of the Xilinx XCZU7ev-ffvc1156-2-e FPGA:
+The counter circuit is implemented in the top right hand corner of the Xilinx XCZU7ev-ffvc1156-2-e FPGA:

 ![counter floorplan](counter_floorplan.png)